Digikala: History and growth

-DigiKala was founded in 2006 by brothers Hamid and Saeid Mohammadi, prompted by an unpleasant experience they had trying to buy a digital camera.
+Digikala was founded by the brothers Hamid and Saeid Mohammadi, prompted by an unpleasant experience they had trying to buy a digital camera.
 The pair used $10,000 of their own savings to start the company.
 The company's valuation was $150 million in 2014 and $500 million in late 2015.
 As of 2021, more than 4 million products have been offered for sale by nearly 160,000 sellers.
 In 2021, the platform had 30 million visitors per month and 17.2 million visits per day.
 In May 2022 it was ranked as Iran's 2nd most visited website.

-DigiKala has benefited from the Iran's increasing digitization.
+Digikala has benefited from the Iran's increasing digitization.
 By 2017, 62% of Iran's households were connected to the Internet and this development has driven demand for Internet services that mirror Western digital platforms.
 The company does not publicize its revenue, but has said sales are growing at a rate of 200% a year, and that it is receiving orders from even the most remote villages in Iran.

-Iran's economic volatility forced DigiKala to lay off 175 workers in 2018.
+Iran's economic volatility forced Digikala to lay off 175 workers in 2018.
 To survive, the platform adopted several initiatives such as a pay-per-sale strategy which allow users to receive a commission if a directed customer purchases a product.
-In March 2019, DigiKala also addressed the issue of author authenticity of products in the platform after receiving complaints over the quality of goods being sold.
+In March 2019, Digikala also addressed the issue of author authenticity of products in the platform after receiving complaints over the quality of goods being sold.
 In a statement, the company claimed that only 0.2% of the 2 million products sold were unoriginal and that the company has taken steps to implement stringent quality control.

-Investment

-DigiKala started with Hamid and Saeed Mohammadi's initial personal investment of 20 million tomans.
-The Iranian private company Sarava Pars started investing in DigiKala in 2013.
-The second step of DigiKala's investment started in 2014 by attracting the capital of a European investment fund named International Internet Investment Company (IIIC).
-According to the government's 100-day report, Digikala started the capital raising process in January 2014 through IIIC in the amount of 100 million dollars in the form of a capital increase and in exchange for granting 21% of shares.

 Shareholders

-The ownership structure of the Digikala e-commerce group was publicly CEO of Digikala.
+The ownership structure of Digikala e-commerce group was publicly the CEO of Digikala.
 Accordingly, 33.12% of the company's shares belong to Hamid and Saeed Mohammadi, the co-founders of Digikala, followed by IIIC European Investment Fund with 32.67%, Sarava Pars Company with 25.64%, incentive shares for managers and key employees with 4.46%, and other shareholder companies with 11.4%, including Lilian Mod Tejarat, Bazar Ati Ara, Pomegranate Investment AB, Kia Asa Tejarat Toos, and Pars Gostar Dina.

 Number of employees

-In 2021, Digikala planned to increase its number of associates to 10,000.
-As of 2022, Digikala employs more than 8,000 people.
+In 2022, Digikala planned to increase its number of associates to 10,000.
+As of 2021, Digikala employs more than 8,000 people.